aldetl/Typing/Readme.md

 After running, it is minimized and shows an **icon** in system **task tray** (on the taskbar).

-Now you can enter/exit command-mode by pressing the 'mode-key' (default is '**Caps Lock**').

-- the icon will change,
+It now supports two operation modes:

+- vim-mode.
+  - Press the mode-key (default is '**CapsLock**') to enter this mode.
+  - Then, press other keys to execute commands.
+- emacs-mode (hotkey)
+  - Press a hotkey to execute commands.
+No need to enter the vim-mode.

-The basic key commands in command-mode are:
+The basic commands in vim-mode are:

-- G                => exit command-mode
 - I, K, J, L          => Up, Down, Left, Right
-- U, O          => Home, End
+- N, M, U, O    => PageUp, PageDown, Home, End
-- N, M         => PageUp, PageDown
-- E, R           => Delete, Backspace
+- A, S, D, F       => set repeat number (10, 5, 3, 1) for next movement (I, K, J, L, N, M)
+- Q                   => undo last movement (for I, K, J, L, N, M)
 - T, Y                => type current time, date
-- Q              => undo last movement (for I, K, J, L, U, O)
-- A, S, D, F  => set repeat number (10, 5, 3, 1) for next movement (I, K, J, L, U, O)
+- G                   => exit command-mode

-If you want to send the mode-key to the system, press twice continuously.
+If you want to send the `CapsLock` to the system, press:

-Now you are ready to go.
-If you want to know more about the program, please see the following reference.
+- `RShiftKey+CapsLock`

+Indication of current mode status:

+- A highlight tip will show following the mouse cursor according to the mode status.
+- The icon in system task tray will change too.

 # Reference

+## Vim-mode

-## Mode change
+### Mode change

 | operation          | key                 | note                   |
 | ------------------ | ------------------- | ---------------------- |